Mindera/traffic-splitter/README.md

 <br>

 ## Getting started
-There are two ways you can use this package and both need to be provided with a configuration.
+There are two ways you can use this package.
+Both need to be provided with a configuration.

-Personalize your own [configuration](http://trafficsplitter.io/#configuration) or go [here](http://trafficsplitter.io/#ready-to-go-configuration) for a sample.
+Free configuration samples in [here](https://github.com/Mindera/traffic-splitter/tree/configuration-samples).

 ### CLI
 ```shell